simlavelle/simlavelle/README.md

 ## Hi there 👋

-# Simeon Wilson — Cybersecurity Portfolio
+# Simeon W. — Cybersecurity Portfolio

 IT Help Desk Specialist transitioning into cybersecurity, with a growing focus on the intersection of **security and AI/ML**.
 Currently completing a **B.S. in Cybersecurity & Information Assurance** (WGU, expected Nov 2026).
-Based in the DFW area.

 This portfolio collects applied security work — forensic investigations, risk and access-control assessments, incident response, network analysis, and a machine-learning